Syevuo/British-Airways-Feedback-Analysis/README.md

   - Seaborn

 ## Data Mining
-The inaugural stage of the analysis is web scrapping information from [this website](https://www.airlinequality.com/airline-reviews/british-airways).
+The inaugural stage of the analysis is web scraping information from [this website](https://www.airlinequality.com/airline-reviews/british-airways).
 Additional metrics such as author, country, rating, overall_rating, date_published, type_of_traveller, seat_type, route and recommended were included to enrich the analysis.

 ## Data Preparation